cynepton/home-service-robot/README.md

   ```
   catkin_create_pkg add_markers roscpp std_msgs message_generation
   ```
   We will be writing nodes in C++.
-Since we already know in advance that this package will contain C++ source code and messages, I create the package with those dependencies.
+Since we already know in advance that this package will contain C++ source code and messages, I created the package with those dependencies.

-Your `catkin_ws/src` directory should look as follows:
+Your `catkin_home/src` directory should look as follows:

     ├──                                # Official ROS packages